 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Dow, verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

-Thanks, Scott Shannon, and thanks to all of you for being with us.
+All right, thanks, Scott Shannon, and thanks to all of you for being with us.

 Write down our toll-free number.

-We got a loaded up show today.
+We got a loaded-up show today.

-Newt Gingrich, you know, Newt said last night on TV: if it wasn't for Rush, I don't think we would have taken back Congress in 1994.
+Newt Gingrich, you know, Newt said last night on TV, if it wasn't for Rush, I don't think we would have taken back Congress in 1994.

-Pretty pretty profound statement.
+Pretty, pretty profound statement.

 He'll join us today.

-Our friend Jeff Floyd is checking in.
+Our friend Jeff Lord is checking in.

-Dan Bangino's checking in.
+Dan Bongino is checking in.

-Because I I talk to members of Russia's family, and I've talked to every person that I know on Russia's staff, uh, Bo Snerdly, James Golden, uh, Cookie, George, Dawn, um, I talked to Mike Mamone, who's a great guy, all these wonderful people.
+You know, so many of you, I'm just telling you what I know because I talk to members of Russia's family and I've talked to every person that I know on Russia's staff, Bo Snerdley, James Golden, Cookie, George, Dawn.

-They love this man, as we all did, and but they're all very appreciative.
+They love this man, as we all did.

-And literally telling me that all of you and all of your prayers and all of the the nice things that have been said about Rush has meant the world to them.
+And literally telling me that all of you and all of your prayers and all of the nice things that have been said about Rush has meant the world to them.

 And I think it's important that I convey that to you.